thatLeaflet/my-snaps/README.md

 It's working well, but
 * it's not in the Snap Store, so no automatic upgrades
 * built from 24.04 dconf-editor, so may not be upgraded to newer versions
+* has some missing options due to confinement (didn't look into it too much, but noticed some stuff missing related to extensions and keybindings)

 ## Pika Backup